insure logo

 Best car insurance company in Connecticut

-Drivers in Connecticut pay an average of $1,725 a year, or $144 per month, which is the 35th highest in the country, according to our research.
+Drivers in Connecticut pay an average of $1,725 a year or $144 a month for car insurance coverage which makes it the 35th most expensive state in the country.

-GEICO scores well with third-party rating organizations and it has an average premium in Connecticut of $1,242 a year, or $104 a month, which is roughly $483 less than the Connecticut average.
+GEICO is our choice for the best car insurance in Connecticut.
+It finished first in our rankings with 4.51 out of 5 stars and an average premium of $1,242 a year, or $104 a month, which is $483 less than the state average.

 The best car insurance companies in Connecticut